ltouati/HaikuRemoteDesktop/README.md

     ```bash
     make package_haiku
     ```
-    This will create `HaikuRemoteDesktop-1.0.1-1-x86_64.hpkg` in your build directory.
+    This will create `HaikuRemoteDesktop-<version>-x86_64.hpkg` in your build directory.

 ## Installation & Usage

 ### Method 1: Install Package (Recommended)

-1. Double-click `HaikuRemoteDesktop-1.0.1-1-x86_64.hpkg` to install it.
+1. Double-click the generated `HaikuRemoteDesktop-*-x86_64.hpkg` to install it.
 2. Open the **Deskbar**, navigate to **Applications**, and launch **HaikuRemoteDesktop**.
 3. The server will start in the background.